-Our Revolving Credit Facility provides up to \$50.0 million for the issuance of letters of credit, \$15.2 million of which was used at December 31, 2022.
-These letters of credit are issued by the bank in favor of third parties and are mainly related to insurance claims.
+Our Revolving Credit Facility provides up to \$50.0 million for the issuance of letters of credit, \$13.3 million of which was used at December 31, 2023.
+These letters of credit are issued by the bank in favor of third parties and are mainly related to required insurance programs.